 Part of the job of managing your business online presence means asking for reviews (or at least encouraging them) and answering those who have left you reviews (depending on the review site).

-If you’re not managing your reviews online then bad stuff could be said and you’ll have no way of correcting it.
+If you’re not managing your reviews online with a local marketing automation tool then bad stuff could be said and you’ll have no way of correcting it.

 Directories like Yelp will put your business in their directory without you asking.
 That means people could be finding your business on Yelp, visiting you, and then leaving a review.
 If they had a negative experience and aren’t managing your online presence then a negative review could be out there somewhere.